 Results: 9.0 Great taste and the drying was minimal.

 Notes: A brining would fix the minimal moisture issue and add taste depending on the brine.
 But this would add hours and take it out of the weeknight recipe class.
 A suggested brine would be 2 T table salt 1T sugar and 2 cups of water for 1-4 hours.
-Other spices like allspice, garlic, pepper etc can be added.
+Other spices like allspice, garlic, pepper, etc. can be added.
 Google is your friend again.
-I will be continuing to do these ribs by this method and brine if it fits my time schedule.
+I will be continuing to do these ribs by this method and brine if it fits my schedule.

 My Favorite Rub and Sauce For This Cut

 Notes on rub and sauce.
 I now make all my sauce and rubs.
 I did use only Gates of Kansas City sauce and rubs.
 I enjoyed them for 35 years and mail order them by the case and give a lot away.
 You should use whatever rub or sauce you enjoy.
 Bull’s-Eye Original Barbecue Sauce is recommended by CI.
 You can Google or buy what your local market has in stock or use mine above.

 Note #2: Updated May 10, 2012, to reflect my current technique.

 Clean and oil grill grates then preheat grill on high.